-Asthma is a lung disease that causes narrowing of your breathing tubes.
+Asthma is a lung disease that causes the narrowing of your breathing tubes.
 Although there’s no cure for asthma, it can be treated with lifestyle changes and medication.
-Treatment may include short-term and longer-term medications tailored to the cause of your asthma, its severity, and your lung functioning.
-You’ll learn how to use a peak flow meter at home to prevent you from being surprised by an asthma flare-up.

 Emphysema is a lung disease that impairs the transfer of oxygen from your lungs to your blood, leading to less and less oxygen in your blood over time.
-Treatment typically includes oxygen or medications, in severe cases, be a candidate for lung reduction surgery.
-If you’re still smoking, treatment may include medications or counseling to help you quit.
+Treatment typically includes oxygen or surgery.

 Pneumonia can be caused by a virus, bacteria, or fungi.
 The most common symptoms are shortness of breath, shallow or fast breathing, and chest pain.

-The team at Northwest Pulmonary and Sleep Medicine recommends the right lung test based on your symptoms and what they suspect might be causing your lung disease.
+The Northwest Pulmonary and Sleep Medicine team recommends the right lung test based on your symptoms and what they suspect might be causing your lung disease.
+Diagnostic tests include:

-The team at Northwest Pulmonary and Sleep Medicine creates a treatment plan for your specific condition, which may include medications or outpatient treatment.
-If you need to be admitted to the hospital, the providers at Northwest Pulmonary and Sleep Medicine will be with you every step of the way, from intensive care unit management to discharge.
+The team at Northwest Pulmonary and Sleep Medicine team creates a treatment plan for your specific condition, which may include medications or outpatient treatment.
+If you need to be admitted to the hospital, the Northwest Pulmonary and Sleep Medicine providers will be with you every step, from intensive care unit management to discharge.